You Can’t Rush Your Healing

 It’s not a quick fix.

 I’d love to be part of your journey of emergence.
-I have what it takes - a spiritual, natural, in the dirt with you approach as well as plenty of experience in the trenches.
+I have a spiritual, natural, in the dirt with you approach as well as plenty of experience in the trenches.
 I’m learning from my own emergence and I’d be honored to cultivate yours with you.